 As the dependency of businesses on computers has increased over the years, so has the sophistication of ransomware attacks.
 As the name suggests, ransomware is a file-locking malware that essentially holds data hostage, demanding a ransom for its release.
 Backing up your information is essential -- save 50% on 2 TB of cloud backup with our sponsor, IDrive!
 That's less than $35 for the first year!

 In recent years, the impact of these attacks has dramatically increased.

 Attacks on healthcare providers have put lives at risk and, regardless of the industry, companies are being forced to pay upwards of $50,000 to recover their data.

 How attackers gain access

 First, it's important to know how these ransomware attackers could potentially "kidnap" your data.
 Most commonly, ransomware is delivered through phishing spam, which is an attachment sent via email that appears to be a trusted file.
 If downloaded and opened, the attackers can take over the computer.
 Another method increasing in popularity is to gain access through a Remote Desktop Protocol (RDP) compromise.
-Again, it's safest to have your date backed up for these situations, like with our sponsor IDrive.
+Again, it's safest to have your data backed up for these situations, like with our sponsor IDrive.

 How to prevent it